-For potential customers, you can ask following questions.
+For potential customers, you can ask the following questions.

 - What’s your primary goal or what you want to achieve from our product/service?

-- Do you have any concern before joining?
+- Do you have any concern for joining?
 (If yes, what)

-- What are the benefits we provide that make us special?
+- What are the benefits we provide that make us unique?